Is StubHub Legit and Is It Safe to Buy Tickets From?

 Have you used StubHub?
 Have you had any issues?
 Any experiences of customer services, good or bad?
 Tell us about it below.

-We’ve got some more ticket-related tutorials and information for you!
+Did you enjoy this article?
+Good news: We’ve got some more ticket-related tutorials and information for you!

 StubHub does have some competition – check out our article on which is better, Vivid Seats or StubHub.
 Interested in buying plane tickets with your Apple Pay?
 Emirate Airlines now allows that!
 Want to bid on plane tickets online?
 Read our tutorial on where and how to bid on flights.
 And be sure to read our piece on using Priceline to get tickets.